CUTLER-H2020/DataCrawlers/Economic/README.md

 ### Running as stand alone

 #### Prerequisites
-Apart from those detailed in the section [Getting started with python](###Getting started with python) section, some scripts may need further prerequisites (e.g. certain file located in certain folder, or some credentials for accessing the data in a web page).
+Apart from those detailed in the [Installation](#installation) section, some scripts may need further prerequisites (e.g. certain file located in certain folder, or some credentials for accessing the data in a web page).
 That information can be found **in each script**.

 #### Run the script
 All the python scrips run the same way